System Design Space

 Prompt Engineering for LLMs

-Prompting practices and LLM workflows as a basis for the interview block.
+Prompting practices and LLM workflows as a base for interview preparation.

 Open chapter